-To assess land use effects, SEA consulted with local planning officials to establish whether the construction and operation of the proposed rail line connection were consistent with existing land uses and future land use plans.
-Determination as to whether a proposed rail line construction would affect any prime agricultural land was based on SEA's consultations with the NRCS.
-SEA conducted similar consultations with state Coastal Zone Management agency to assess whether the proposed construction would harm protected coastal areas.
-SEA also contacted the

-Bureau of Indian Affairs to obtain information on any federally-recognized American Indian tribes or reservations within the project area.
+To assess land use effects, SEA consulted with local planning officials to establish whether the proposed rail line construction and operation were consistent with existing land uses and future land use plans.
+Determination as to whether the proposed rail line construction would affect any prime agricultural land was based on SEA's consultations with the NRCS.
+SEA conducted similar consultations with State Coastal Zone Management agency to assess whether that the proposed construction would not harm protected coastal areas.
+SEA also contacted the Bureau of Indian Affairs to obtain information on any federally recognized American Indian tribes or reservations within the project area.